 No regulation can stop abuses on its own.
 Even where laws are well designed and sufficient resources are available to enforce them, laws will be bent or broken.
 It follows therefore, that lobbying regulation must always be complemented by voluntary efforts to promote responsible lobbying’.

 TI Ireland has just produced the Responsible Lobbying Guide and Responsible Lobbying in Europe report to promote better compliance with regulations and ethical principles by lobbyists in the private and non-profit sectors.
-This short video why TI Ireland is working on this issue.

 These resources can be used by lobbyists, companies and NGOs as a reference for developing their own codes, policies or in-house training.